burritojustice/montgomery_street_straight/README.md

 > This is the veritable story of how I acquired the frontage on Market street which enabled me to open New Montgomery street through my property to Howard.
 I was certain it would soon be extended to the bay and solve the problem of the 60’s—“Montgomery South.”
 At the Market street corners of the street I opened, the Palace Hotel and the Merchants’ Bank, two of the finest buildings in San Francisco, now stand.

 > I made New Montgomery street, as it stands to-day, a free gift to the city of San Francisco, and it must remain a permanent record of my existence.
-I may add that I had to scatter numerous shekels among the “boys” before the gift was finally accepted.
+I may add that I had to scatter numerous shekels among the “boys” before the gift was finally accepted...

+> Less than half a dozen property owners, to their irreparable disadvantage, blocked “Montgomery Straight”—a project that would have changed the whole course of the city’s progress and development.
+Just two property owners prevented the immediate extension of New Montgomery street to the bay, and again the failure was the city’s heavy loss.

 ## How-to